jyothimalla/MathematicsChallenges/README.md

 🕰 Timed Quiz (Upcoming): Future enhancements will include time-based assessments.

 🖼 Image-Based Questions (Upcoming): Support for graphical problems.

+🆕 New Features Added recently

+🔹 FMC Mode (Primary Mathematics Challenge) – Users can now attempt fixed structured math challenges from a PDF-based question set converted into JSON.
+🔹 Dynamic Question Generation – Users can select operations (Addition, Subtraction, Multiplication, Division) and get randomly generated math questions.
+🔹 Improved UI for Operation Selection – A new interface allows users to choose a quiz type before starting.
+🔹 Auto-Changing Background with Blurred Effect – A dynamic background now changes every 10 seconds, providing an engaging user experience.
+🔹 Better Navigation System – Users can go back, move forward, or restart the quiz at any time.
+🔹 Retake Quiz Button – A new "Retake Quiz" button is available on the home page.

+🎯 Core Features
+🔹 Choose from Multiple Math Operations – Select Addition, Subtraction, Multiplication, Division, or FMC mode.
+🔹 20 Fixed FMC Questions – Predefined structured questions for primary mathematics challenge.
+🔹 Previous & Next Navigation – Users can navigate between questions while saving responses.
+🔹 Submit Button – A final submission option is available at the end of the quiz.
+🔹 Leaderboard & Score Tracking – Scores are saved after each attempt, allowing users to compare progress.
+🔹 Web-Based Interface – Fully responsive and user-friendly design.

+🕰 Future Enhancements
+🟢 Timed Quiz (Upcoming) – Time-based assessments for an extra challenge.
+🟢 More Image-Based Questions – Enhance graphical problem-solving.
+🟢 User Authentication – Allowing users to log in and track their quiz history.

 🛠️ Installation & Setup